umccr/infrastructure/parallel_cluster/README.md

 However, that also means the data put into EFS remains available (and chargeable) as long as the cluster remains.
 So data will have to be cleaned up manually after it fulfilled it's purpose.

 One can also specify to use an `fsx lustre` filesystem.
-This will be more expensive for most use cases.
+This will be faster but more expensive for most use cases.

-Both EFS and FSX systems are deleted on the deletion of the stack.
+Both EFS and FSX systems are purged on the deletion of the stack.
 Please ensure you have copied your data you wish to save back to S3

 **Not yet implemented**